Egypt: Challenging discrimination against religious minorities

-Following the successful election in 2012 and subsequent ousting of President Morsi in 2013, attitudes held by some of the Sunni majority population have been further entrenched and continue to negatively impact Egypt’s minority Coptic Christians, who form approx 10 per cent of the population, as well as Shi’a Muslims, Bahá’is and several smaller minorities including Ahmadis, Quranists and Jehovah’s Witnesses.
+Following the successful election in 2012 and subsequent ousting of President Morsi in 2013, attitudes held by some of the Sunni majority population were further entrenched and continued to negatively impact Egypt’s minority Coptic Christians, who form approximatively 10 per cent of the population, as well as Shi’a Muslims, Bahá’is and several smaller minorities including Ahmadis, Quranists and Jehovah’s Witnesses.

 Despite constitution legislation which recognizes the freedom of religion and freedom from discrimination or persecution, mainstream political and religious opinion considers the Bahá’i faith as a ‘heretical sect of Islam rather than an independent religious movement’ and its adherents are seen as a threat to the public order.
 In 2009, Bahá’is were forced to flee their village after media coverage of the Bahá’i New Year celebration on national TV portrayed the celebration as an infringment on public safety.

 The Coptic community have historically been subject to physical assaults and are inadequately protected by security forces.
 Violence has continued to escalate following Morsi’s ousting and particularly in regions with large Coptic populations, with many members of the Muslim majority implicating the Coptic community in the 30 June events.
 According to Christian Science Monitor, 47 churches have been burnt, robbed or attacked in Egypt since 14 August 2013.